piepdx/pie-cookbook/drafts/working-draft-tactical.md

 As an Accelerator taking equity, Lettered rounds are where you will experience the most dilution of your ownership position, unless you have significant capital at your disposal for follow-on.

 ### Startup

+How, exactly, does one define a startup?
+Well, honestly, we could write a whole nother book on that question alone.
+So rather than get into the particulars, we're going to simplify our definitions.

+At a macro level, we tend to see a "startup" as any company that:
+1. Has the potential for exponential growth
+2. Lacks the resources — either capital or otherwise — to fuel that exponential growth
+2. Has yet to experience a significant liquidity event

+For the sake of this book, a "startup" will be any company with whom your Accelerator chooses to work.
+Simple as that.

+Your Accelerator is inhabited by Startups.

 ### Founder
 ### Resident
 ### Patron